 - GETPIVOTDATA: If you ever need to refer to a cell inside a pivot table, the GETPIVOTDATA function has you covered

 - SUBTOTAL: Storing list-based data in a table is best practice.
-But what if you need to generate a total, count or average from filtered data In the Table?
+But what if you need to generate a total, count, or average from filtered data In the Table?
 The SUBTOTAL function is just what you need

 - This training is categorized as intermediate.
 It is aimed at users who want to learn about the commonly-used worksheet functions in Excel.

-- Although the training will be delivered using the latest version of Excel, this training is relevant for users of all versions of Excel (Please note that several of the functions XLOOKUP, UNIQUE, SORT, FILTER are only available to Office 365 subscribers and users of Excel 2021)
+- Although the training will be delivered using the latest version of Excel, this training is relevant for users of all versions of Excel (Please note that several of the functions XLOOKUP, UNIQUE, SORT, and FILTER are only available to Office 365 subscribers and users of Excel 2021)